mtmeyer32/recipes/Za/Pizza Sauce.md

 Add garlic to mixture and cook an additional 30 seconds.

-Add the prepared tomatoes to saucepan and allow mizutre to reach a simmer.
+Add the prepared tomatoes to saucepan and bring a simmer.
 Reduce heat and simmer until the sauce reaches a thick spreadable consistency, at least 45 mins.

 Taste and adjust spices as needed.